-Audition: A satisfactory audition in voice, organ, or piano is essential for purposes of determining acceptability to the college.
-Audition requirements may be found in the college view book sent to each student.
+Audition: A satisfactory audition in voice, organ, or piano must be completed before a student is accepted into the college.
+Audition requirements may be found in the college view book or on our website.

-Credentials: High school students should ask their guidance counselors to forward transcripts of their academic records to Westminster.
-Applicants for admission to the freshman class should be graduates or prospective graduates of accredited secondary schools where they have pursued college preparatory courses.
+Credentials: Applicants for admission to the freshman class should be graduates or prospective graduates of accredited secondary schools where they have pursued college preparatory courses.
 Four secondary school credits must be presented in English as well as other credits in disciplines such as natural sciences, history and social studies, mathematics, foreign languages, and music.
 It is each student's responsibility to have an official and final high school transcript sent to the Westminster Admissions Office in order to document high school diploma conferral.
 Applicants who hold high school equivalency diplomas and high school graduates who have pursued business courses will be considered.
 Two letters of recommendation and an essay are required.

-Gordon/AMMA Test: All applicants are asked to take Edwin Gordon's Musical Aptitude Test.
+Gordon/AMMA test: All applicants are asked to take Edwin Gordon's Musical Aptitude Test.
 This test measures the level of musicianship by testing students' aural and rhythmic skills.

-Standardized Test Scores: Students must submit scores from either the Scholastic Aptitude Test (SAT) of the College

-Board or from the American College Testing Program (ACT).
+Standardized test scores: Students must submit scores from either the Scholastic Aptitude Test (SAT) of the College Board or from the American College Testing Program (ACT).
 These scores, together with high school transcripts, are used as important indicators of academic success at the college level.
 Students may inquire about registration procedures for the SAT by contacting the College Entrance Examination Board, Box 592, Princeton, NJ 08540 (609-921-9000) or for the ACT by contacting the American College Testing Program, P.O.
 Box 414, Iowa City, IA 52243 (319-337-1270) or simply by seeing their high school guidance counselors.